Frequently Asked Questions

 As we have a limited number of slots available for camp, all applications will be reviewed and campers whose applications are approved will be notified with instructions for registration.

-We will notify campers of their acceptance and enrollment in the program starting February 16, 2022.
+We will notify campers of their acceptance and enrollment in the program beginning at the start of the calendar year.

-This year, we will be providing a round-trip bus service from one or more locations in/around NYC will be available.
+This year, we will be providing a round-trip bus service from one location in/around Queens, NY and one location in/around Paramus, NJ will be available.
 Exact times and locations will be announced prior to camp.
 Cost for the bus is included in the camp fees.
 Campers are encouraged to ride the bus, but are not required to do so.
-Should parents elect to drive their campers, we ask that they both ways.
-We will provide more details as the summer gets closer.
+Should parents elect to drive their campers, we ask that they drive their camper both ways.
+Details and options can be found in within CampMinder.

 Start date & time: